 With EasyLink or EasyLink autostart selected, you can still switch to TV speakers if necessary.

 To set the TV speakers . . .

-- 1. Press A and select Setup and press OK. - 2.
+- 1. Press 角 and select Setup and press OK. - 2.
 Select TV settings > Sound > Sound output. - 3.
-Press ► (right) and select Off, TV speakers, EasyLink or EasyLink autostart. - 4.
-Press , repeatedly if necessary, to close the menu.
+Press \blacktriangleright (right) and select Off, TV speakers, EasyLink or - EasyLink autostart.

 To switch to speakers directly . . .